 "At some point, steroid use could become an issue in this case, and where he got it could become an issue in this case," said Bales' other lawyer, John Henry Browne.
 He declined to comment further.

-Bales is being held at the military prison at Fort Leavenworth, Kan.
+Bales is based at Joint Base Lewis-McChord, but is being held at the military prison at Fort Leavenworth, Kan.

 AP National Security Writer Robert Burns contributed to this report.